louismullie/temp-data/markdown_final/0db69f36-ddcd-419f-be29-adeb983ddb2d.md

 - **Spironolactone (or other mineralocorticoid receptor antagonists)**: These are often considered effective in managing resistant hypertension.

-- **β-blockers**: These can be useful in controlling heart rate and reducing blood pressure.
+- **Β-blockers**: These can be useful in controlling heart rate and reducing blood pressure.

-- **α-1 blockers**: These help in relaxing the blood vessels, thereby lowering blood pressure.
+- **Α-1 blockers**: These help in relaxing the blood vessels, thereby lowering blood pressure.

 - **Centrally acting agents (clonidine)**: These can be considered for patients requiring additional blood pressure control.